groths89/BookLibrary/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
+For GitHub pages the build artifacts are stored in the `docs/` directory, replace `dist` with `docs`.

 ## Running unit tests